Henryluckky/henryluckky.github.io/_pages/about.md

 ======News======

-Two paper was accepted by IEEE ICEE 2022🎉🎉
+Two paper was accepted by IEEE ICEE 2022

+Three paper was submitted to IEEE NANO 2023

 One paper was accepted by Light science & application🎉🎉

+One paper was accepted by Advanced Materials🎉🎉

 Paper "[Controlling the Skyrmion Density and Size for Quantized Convolutional Neural Networks](https://arxiv.org/abs/2302.01390)" was under review of Scientific Report.